videosdk-live/videosdk-docs/docs/guide/video-and-audio-calling-api-sdk/features/connection/overview.md

 ---
-title: What is Connection - Video SDK Docs
-hide_title: false
-hide_table_of_contents: false
-description: Camera Controls features quick integrate in Javascript, React JS, Android, IOS, React Native, Flutter with Video SDK to add live video & audio conferencing to your applications.
 sidebar_label: Overview
 pagination_label: Overview
-keywords:
-  - Camera on
-  - Camera off
-  - Webcam on
-  - Webcam off
-  - audio calling
-  - video calling
-  - real-time communication
-image: img/videosdklive-thumbnail.jpg
-sidebar_position: 1
-slug: overview
 ---

 # Overview

 This feature allows participant for establishing connection and getting information from other meetings.
-Also, a participant will have basic control over other running meetings
+Also, a participant will have basic control over other running meetings.

 For example, there are two meetings are running parallelly **Meeting A** and **Meeting B**, in case one of the participant from **Meeting A** wants to access information of **Meeting B** without joining it, now this can be achieved by establishing connection between meetings, so that participants of **Meeting A** and **Meeting B** will get all the updates from each other.